-“Smart Silver” Digital Inclusion Programme for Elders
+“Smart Silver” Digital Inclusion Programme

 Digital Inclusion

-Programme for Elders
+Programme

-Elderly in need can click here to view the details of community digital support stations and digital training courses (including address and enquiry phone number).
+Click here to view the details of community digital support stations and digital training courses (including address and enquiry phone number).

 Community digital support stations